Karrion Kross: Impact Wrestling (2018–2019)

 On the June 14, 2018 episode of Impact, Kesar, as Killer Kross, made his debut in a backstage segment posing as a police officer, arresting Petey Williams for being the suspected mystery X attacker who had been laying out talent and personnel backstage for several weeks.
 Once in a secluded area backstage, however, Kross attacked and choked a handcuffed Williams, revealing himself as the actual attacker.
 Kross made his in-ring debut on the July 5 episode of Impact, defeating Fallah Bahh.
 Two weeks later, Kross defeated Williams via referee stoppage after applying a choke hold.

 On the August 9 episode of Impact, Kross helped Austin Aries retain his Impact World Championship against Eddie Edwards, hitting the latter with a Saito Suplex following a ref bump.
 Aries announced Kross as his "insurance policy" the following week.
 The duo were joined by Moose, who betrayed Edwards during a tag team match on August 30.
 At Bound for Glory on October 14, Kross and Moose were defeated by Edwards and Tommy Dreamer in an impromptu tag match.
 In the main event, Kross and Moose were in the corner of Aries as he lost the Impact World Championship to Johnny Impact.

 After his alliance with Aries ended, Kross entered a storyline with Impact, in which Kross told Impact that he needed him to keep up Impact's title run much longer.
-At the Homecoming on January 6, 2019, Kross attacked both Impact and his wife Taya Valkyrie after the main event.
+At Homecoming on January 6, 2019, Kross attacked both Impact and his wife Taya Valkyrie after the main event.
 On the January 25 episode of Impact!, Kross challenged Impact for the World Championship, however, the match ended in a double disqualification.
 At Impact Wrestling: Uncaged, Kross lost a fatal four-way for the title that also featured Moose and Brian Cage.
 Kross then entered into a feud with Eddie Edwards in May after Kross destroyed a kendo stick that was gifted to Edwards by Tommy Dreamer.
 This resulted in them wrestling in hardcore matches such as a street fight and first blood match.

 On May 13, it was reported that Kross asked for his release from Impact Wrestling following contract renegotiations.
 His issue stemmed from problems with his creative direction, as well as his current pay per appearance deal.
 He was not released at the time.
 At Slammiversary XVII on July 7, Kross lost a first blood match to Eddie Edwards, where he reportedly refused to do a blade job and they used fake blood instead.
 Reports indicated there was concern over "lack of blood testing and the absence of an on-site doctor."
-Following that match he was not booked to appear at the July, August or September television tapings and the two sides continued to negotiate.
+Following that match, he was not booked to appear at the July, August or September television tapings and the two sides continued to negotiate.
 It was reported that his contract was set to expire in December but that the company had the option to roll it over for another year.
 In December, Impact Wrestling released Kross from his contract.